magicasaservice/vue-equipment/packages/plugins/MagicDraggable/index.md

-# Magic Draggable
+# MagicDraggable

-Magic Draggable is a touch enabled, draggable component that can snap to configurable points inside its container.
+MagicDraggable is a touch enabled, draggable component that can snap to configurable points inside its container.

 <component-preview src="./demo/DefaultDemo.vue" />